SwissDataScienceCenter/renku/docs/tutorials/own_machine/04_clone_renku_project.rst

 #. `Optional:` In the "Expires at" box, select an expiration date.

 #.
-Select "Add key".
+Click "Add key".

+.. _clone_renku_project_instructions:

 Clone your Renku Project
 ------------------------

 #.
 Back on renkulab.io_, on your Renku project's page, click “View in GitLab”.
 #.
-Click “Clone”, and then “Clone with SSH”.
+Click “Clone”, and then where it says “Clone with SSH”, copy the url.
 #.
 On your machine’s terminal, navigate to where you want your project to be located.
 #.
 Run ``git clone <the clone url you copied>``